MrDeb/NeudoseCDH/README.md

 1. Clone the repository to your Mac/Linux.

-2. Cd into Neudose folder.
+2. Cd into NeudoseCDH folder.

 3. Using "make" to do the makefile compiling